dsolesvik/library/docs/aerodrome/doha-hamad/gmc.md

 |                                                 | Aircraft vacating via M5: Taxi to join M and proceed to either S1 or P8 to join either S2 or S4. |

 ### 3.4.4 Runway 34L arrival taxi procedures
-### Taxi Instructions for Various Concourses and Aprons
 | **Concourse/Apron**                             | **Instruction Details**                                                                                    |
 |-------------------------------------------------|------------------------------------------------------------------------------------------------------------|
 | **Concourse A, C (West), D, Remote Transfer H** | Aircraft vacating via L4, L6, and L9 shall taxi to join K and then proceed to W1, W2, W3, W4, or H.        |